hgidds/SciArgus/config/journals.md

 J-STAGE Jounral of Disaster Research
 Jàmbá
 Jàmbá: Journal of Disaster Risk Studies
+Journal of City Climate POlicy and EConomy
-Journal of Cleaner Production
+Journal of Climage Change, Disaster Risk and Resilience Studies Journal of Cleaner Production
 Journal of Disaster Research
 Journal of Ecohumanism